 We’re all born of water, we’re all connected with the water;, we’re all related in that way.
 Even though we’re not related by blood, we’re related by water.
 So water is very precious for us.” -Josephine Mandamin

-Simply put, Nokomis Josephine Mandamin is an incredible lady.
-She is one of the original water walkers.
+Simply put, Nokomis Josephine Mandamin was an incredible lady.
+She was one of the original water walkers.
 In 2000 an elder presented Josephine with a prophecy.
 He warned that “water will cost as much as gold” by the year 2030.
 For the Anishinaabe, water is associated with Mother Earth and it is the responsibility of grandmothers (nokomis) to lead other women to pray for and protect water.
 Josephine wanted “to do something about it.”
 And that she did!
 In 2003, Josephine led a water walk around Lake Superior.
-Since then Nokomis has walked over 25 000 kilometers around the Great Lakes, bringing awareness of the need to protect water.
+Since then Nokomis walked over 25 000 kilometers around the Great Lakes, bringing awareness of the need to protect water.

 The Junior Water Walkers Initiative